 Ms. Killiktee (interpretation): Mr. Chairman.
-I'm not doing too well.
+I feel like I'm not behaving very well.
 I could not hear.
 I was not even wearing my hearing aid.

-I did not even understand his response, Mr. Chairman.
+I did not even understand his response, if he doesn't mind repeating it, Mr. Chairman.
 I apologize.

-Chairman: Minister David Akeeagok, if you can respond again.
+Chairman: Minister David Akeeagok, can you repeat your response.
+Minister David Akeeagok.

 Hon.
 David Akeeagok (interpretation): Thank you, Mr. Chairman.
-The request for proposals had closed in August and in English, (interpretation ends) architectural engineering (interpretation) services for this project the request for proposal was awarded.
+The request for proposals closed in August and in English, the (interpretation ends) architectural engineering (interpretation) services for this project the request for proposal was awarded.
 The contract was awarded, and they will start moving ahead.
 That is what the department has competed to date.
 Thank you, Mr. Chairman.